diambra/docs/content/closedbeta.en.md

 {{% notice tip %}}
 In our <a href="https://github.com/diambra/agents" target="_blank">DIAMBRA Agents repo</a> we provide many examples, ranging from a trivial random agent to RL agents trained with state-of-the-art RL libraries.
 {{% /notice %}}
+2. Either:
-2. Creating a docker image containing all dependencies needed to run such agent and push it to a **public** container registry
+    - Creating a docker image containing all dependencies needed to run such agent and push it to a **public** container registry
+    - Selecting one of the pre-built public dependencies docker images we provide (<a href="http://localhost:1313/closedbeta/#submit-your-secret-agent-leveraging-pre-built-dependencies-images">see example below</a>), they contain all is needed for typical use cases, such as agents based on Stable-Baselines3 and Ray RL Lib
-3. Submitting the created docker image to the platform using our Command Line Interface
+3. Submitting the docker image to the platform using our Command Line Interface

 In what follows, we guide you through this process, starting from the easiest use case and building upon it to teach you how to leverage the most advanced features.